 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

 Assessment Task Task Type Weighting Hurdle?
-Learning Outcome Due Tutorial contribution / Participation Formative and summative 5% No 1, 2, 3, 4, 5 Throughout the 2 weeks Debate Formative and summative 10% No 1, 2, 3, 4, 5 End of week 2 Practical reports Formative and summative 25% No 2, 3, 5 Weeks 2 and 3 Written assignment Formative and summative 20% No 1, 2, 3, 4, 5 1 week after course ends Final Exam Summative 40% No 1, 2, 3, 4 End of week 3
+Learning Outcome Due Tutorial contribution / Participation Formative and summative 10% No 1, 2, 3, 4, 5 Throughout the 2 weeks Debate Formative and summative 10% No 1, 2, 3, 4, 5 End of week 2 Practical reports Formative and summative 40% No 2, 3, 5 Weeks 2 and 3 Final Exam Summative 40% No 1, 2, 3, 4 Exam week

-Students will receive a mark based upon their contribution during discussions in tutorials.
-In addition, students will be required to submit suggested exam questions each day of the course (9 days); based on the content covered in lectures, tutorials and practicals on the previous day.
+Students will receive a mark based upon their active contribution to tutorial activities and discussion.
+Tutorials will take the format of discovery learning based on content covered in the course, discussion of industry problems and potential solutions, or revision and review of course content.
+Students will also be required to submit suggested exam questions each day of the course (9 days); based on the content covered in lectures, tutorials and practicals on the previous day, and

 Debate (10% of total grade)

 Students will be assigned a debate topic based on the use of biotechnology in the animal industries.
-Students will be assessed based on their debate and rebuttal, contribution to general discussion and their assessment of other debate topics.
+Students will be assessed based on their critical evaluation of the topic during the debate and rebuttal, contribution to general discussion and their assessment of other debate topics.